-You might think that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
-In reality, the home buying process starts and ends with your finances.
-To make your goal of homeownership realized, you must consider your FICO score along with the type of lender for which you'll qualify in Sunset Beach, North Carolina.
+The home buying process doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
+In reality, the home buying process begins with your finances.
+To make your goal of homeownership realized, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Sunset Beach.

-The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
-The score ranges from 300 to 850, with most people traditionally having a score of 650.
-Since we've experienced an economic downturn, however, some borrowers have seen their score lowered because of unemployment, delinquent credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
-Some of the factors in deciding your FICO score are:
+A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with the majority of people normally having a score of 650.
+With the change in the economy, however, some borrowers have seen their score drop by hundreds of points as a result of underemployment, charged off credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the factors in determining your FICO score are:

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you are based solely on your credit history.
+Lenders want to make sure that allowing you a loan is a safe move.
+Your credit score gives lenders a view of what type of borrower you'd be based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-You'll still get approved for a mortgage loan with a lower score, but the interest accrued over time could be more than double that of an individual with a higher FICO score.
+You'll still get approved for a loan with a lower score, but the interest accrued in the long run could be more than double that of an individual with a superior credit score.

-We're used to working with all levels of FICO scores.
+Getting your credit in order is the best way to ease into purchasing a home.
 Call us at 910.367.6396 and we can help you get on the right track to the home of your dreams.

-There are plans to boost your score.
+You want a higher score, but how do you get it?
 Improving your FICO score takes time.
-It can be hard to make a large-scale change in your FICO score with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
+It can be hard to make a significant change in your number with small changes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
 You'll improve your credit score by using these pointers:

-- Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
-But, pay them off in no more than two or three payments.
+- Keep your cards active.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
+But, make sure you pay them off in one or two payments.

-- Keep up with payments.
-Late payments kill your credit history.
-It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.
+- Stay on top of payments.
+Late payments hurt your credit score.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to show that you're able to make payments to a bank.

-- Ensure that your credit history is correct.
-If you discover mistakes on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+- Correct your credit report.
+If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have the bulk of your debt sitting on a single card.
+- Even out your debt.
+At first, this doesn't sound like a good idea.
+But, you don't want to have one card that is at the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have all of your debt sitting on one card.

-- Retail cards and gas cards.
-For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to get credit, increase your credit limits and have a solid payment history, which will raise your FICO score.
-You must always avoid holding a high balance for more than a couple of billing cycles because these types of cards usually have a higher interest rate.
+- Apply for gas station cards or store credit.
+For those who have no credit or below average credit, chain store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and stay on top of your payments, which will raise your credit.
+You must always beware of keeping a large balance for more than a couple of months because these types of cards normally have a surprising interest rate.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Fred Thorne Realty LLC, the loan process is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Fred Thorne Realty LLC, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.